 Orlando Cannabis Defense Lawyer

 If you have been charged with any type of cannabis charge in Orlando please contact Chris S. Boatright, P.A. at 407-740-8300 to discuss what options may be available to get your cannabis charge dismissed or reduced.
-One way to get your cannabis charge dismissed is by completing a Pre-Trial Diversion program.
-Not every cannabis case is eligible for a Pre-Trial Diversion program.
+One way to get your cannabis charge dismissed is by completing a Pretrial Diversion program.
+Not every cannabis case is eligible for a Pretrial Diversion program.
+For information about Pre-Trial Diversion see below.

 Mandatory 1 Year Driver License Revocation